Serous membrane: Development

 The intraembryonic coelom can now be seen as a cavity within the body which is covered with serous membrane derived from the splanchnopleure.
 This cavity is divided and demarcated by the folding and development of the embryo, ultimately forming the serous cavities which house many different organs within the thorax and abdomen.

 Diseases

-Mesotheliomas are neoplasias that are relatively specific for serous membranes.
-The modified Mullerian-derived serous membranes that surrounds the ovaries in females can give rise to serous tumors, a solid to papillary tumor type that may also arise within the uterus.
+Mesotheliomas are neoplasms that are relatively specific for serous membranes.
+The modified Müllerian-derived serous membranes that surrounds the ovaries in females can give rise to serous tumors, a solid to papillary tumor type that may also arise within the uterus.